 Of course, these compounds have their own set of benefits.
 According to a 2016 review study, “The flavones and flavonols found in Cannabis exert a wide range of biological effects, including properties shared by terpenes and cannabinoids.”
 Potential anti-cancer, anti-inflammatory, and neuroprotective effects can be expected, though they may be too subtle to be observed.

-Specialized cannabinoid blends might make medical cannabis tinctures even more effective.
+Specialized cannabinoid blends might make medical marijuana tinctures even more effective.
 For example, tinctures with different ratios of CBD to THC are available at many medical cannabis dispensaries.
 It’s likely that certain ratios work best for certain people and illnesses.

 A 2018 observational study done at Tel Aviv University found that a 20:1 CBD:THC ratio reduced seizure frequency in 56% of pediatric patients who participated.
 On the other hand, autoimmune diseases such as rheumatoid arthritis or psoriasis seem to respond better to higher-THC ratios.